Skip to Content

 Throughout my meetings and observations, I asked radiation safety questions focused on challenges we are actively navigating at my organization.
 The answers I received reflected highly effective strategies for operating system-wide safety principles.
 Mayo’s protocols for ALARA (as low as reasonably achievable) compliance, dose optimization, incident follow-up, and interdepartmental oversight are supported by robust data tools, automated triggers, and transparent workflows designed for speed, accuracy, and accountability.

-A particularly relevant area for us was the radiation department’s approach to imaging pregnant patients with diagnostic X-ray and CT.
+A particularly relevant area for us was Mayo's approach to imaging for pregnant patients with diagnostic X-ray and CT.
 This is a sensitive and frequently complex topic, where Mayo has refined a thoughtful, structured process to ensure appropriateness, safety, and clear communication.
 They utilize Epic-embedded tools that assist in identifying fetal exposure risk, documenting provider consent, and guiding technologists through consistent steps when an exam may affect a pregnancy.
 Witnessing how they use the EMR tools to support both decision-making and compliance was extremely valuable.
 Leveraging Epic and its capabilities could significantly strengthen our own processes and policies at Saratoga Hospital.

 I also had the opportunity to observe Mayo’s theranostics program, a sophisticated, highly coordinated service line that integrates diagnostic imaging with targeted radiopharmaceutical therapies.
 While we are several years away from implementing such a program, the chance to see their workflow, patient pathways, infrastructure, and cross-disciplinary planning provided insight into what we will eventually need.